lanl/singularity-eos/README.md

 ## Formatting

-This project is formatted with `clang-format` using `clang-format` version 10.0.0.
+This project is formatted with `clang-format` using `clang-format` version 12.
 If contributing, please run clang-format on the files you modify.

-For now, we will periodically run clang-format on the repo to synchronize it.
-An automated solution will be forth coming.
+A clang-format auto formatting check is run on the main branch via CI, but commits are not currently blocked for a failed format check.

 ## Copyright